 MCCL recently appointed a finance director Goodwin Hasibu.
 MCCL won a government tender to construct 3,000 housing This government contract saw the share price of MCCL rise in value significantly.
-The finance director units.
+The finance director

 The finance director sold all his shares on the day the housing contract was made public and made some supernormal profits in a short period of time.
 Once MCCL noticed the engagement of it's finance director.
-Goodwin Hariburg and the source of the second knowledge at MCCL to personally profit thereby abusing his position in the MCCL as a finance director.
+Goodwin Haribara to court and he was found guilty of insider trading. knowledge at MCCL to personally profit thereby abusing his position in the MCCL as a finance director.